Why scallops are among the 10 best foods for women’s health

-But iodine may be among scallops most important nutrients for women.
+But iodine may be among scallops’ most important nutrients for women.
 In fact, a single serving of scallops can provide 90% of the daily value of iodine.

 Why is this key to women’s health?

 Iodine is not only required for the production of thyroid hormones, it is linked with breast health.
 And it is considered an important nutrient for fertility.
 Iodine is required for ovulation as well as the production of progesterone and the metabolism of estrogen.
-So you can see why women can use an iodine-rich seafood like scallops!
+So you can see why women can use iodine-rich seafood like scallops!

 Additional scallops nutrition for women

 One of the best nutritional benefits of scallops for women is that this seafood is a source of iron.
-And in a study published in 2018 by PLOS ONE, women of reproductive age with low sex drive and low iron levels improved their condition with daily intake of iron.
+And in a study published in 2018 by PLOS ONE, women of reproductive age with low sex drive and low iron levels improved their condition with a daily intake of iron.

 Are scallops good for weight loss?

-There is some talk of scallops supporting weight loss strategies.
+There is some talk of scallops supporting weight-loss strategies.
 It is believed that scallops help with weight loss because of their high protein content.